 Established in 1953, Mental Health America of Hendricks County (MHAHC) is a non-profit organization that covers education, referral, support, and individual advocacy.
 They educate between 4,000-6,000 elementary children a year with programs about bullying, prescription drug misuse, tobacco/substance abuse, mood stabilization, organization, and other skills that are important for children to learn in order to improve their overall mental well-being.
+The inpatient rehab sarasota can be of help to the victims that have fallen prey to drug abuse.

 “Some mental health conditions are based on brain chemistry and cannot be prevented, but some are based on traumatic life events.
 If children learn skills early on, then they can utilize those skills to help them deal with what life brings,” says Tamara Jessup, Executive Director of MHAHC.
 “Our hope is that creates better mental health later.”